 Here you can find a weekly schedule of all the modules for the Master Engineering Systems in semester 1 and 2.
 This includes the modules for the Lean Engineering track.

-In the 2nd semester you choose 2 track-specific modules.
-In the Lean Engineering track you choose from Big Data and Small Data, Lean Process Development and Lean Product Development.
+In the 2nd semester you take 2 track-specific modules.
+For the Lean Engineering track these are Lean Process Development and Lean Product Development.

 Project on lean processes or products

-Your 3rd and final semester is devoted to your graduation project.
+Your 3rd and final semester is devoted to your major project.
 That’s where you investigate a Lean process or product issue.
 Where?
 At a company or research institute.

 Master of Science